FabFilter Pro-R online help

 Main controls

-FabFilter Pro-R offers seven intuitive main controls to control the behavior of the reverb algorithm:
+FabFilter Pro-R 2 offers a row of intuitive main controls to control the behavior of the reverb algorithm:

 Main Controls